searchisko/structured-content-tools/README.md

 * [`ScriptingPreprocessor`](src/main/java/org/jboss/elasticsearch/tools/content/ScriptingPreprocessor.java) - allows to
   run script by some <a href="http://docs.oracle.com/javase/6/docs/technotes/guides/scripting/">Java Scripting API</a> provided engine to manipulate processed data.
+* [`IsDateInRangePreprocessor`](src/main/java/org/jboss/elasticsearch/tools/content/IsDateInRangePreprocessor.java) - checks whether a particular date is
+  in the given range of one or two constraining dates.

 structured-content-tools jar file is available from [JBoss maven